albertbregonia/library-management-system/README.md

 # ESE224 Library Management System
 C++ Library Management System - ESE224 Fall 2020 Course Project
+<br><br>
+**Many of the features of this system and the way they were implemented were requirements decided by our instructors.
+For example, the 'availability' attribute of 'Copy' and the 'Count'/'Index' attribute of 'Book' were required as per stated in the document.
+Although this data is useless and merely takes up more RAM, it was NOT our decision to implement this.**
+ <br><br>
+ **However, the `Database` class was my full design**

 ## Members:
  - Albert Bregonia